endoflife-date/endoflife.date/recommendations.md

 - Good: <https://hugovk.github.io/drupal-release-cycle/>
 - Bad: <https://docs.nvidia.com/datacenter/tesla/drivers/graphics/driver-branches-overview.png> (Cryptic)
 - Bad: <https://ubuntu.com/about/release-cycle> (Does not provide an accessible table)

-## Checklist

-Here's a nice checklist of all our recommendations.
-These are our recommendations - feel free to ignore what doesn't work for you.

-- [ ] Document all relevant information *together* in the same place.
-- [ ] Publish at a stable URL, and make sure this link is not versioned.
-- [ ] Document your release cadence.
-- [ ] Explain all levels of support.
-- [ ] Document your versioning policy.
-- [ ] Demarcate your list of releases between supported and unsupported releases.
-- [ ] Provide the latest version in every support cycle.
-- [ ] Provide absolute dates, instead of relative ones.
-- [ ] Provide complete dates, include the day of the month.
-- [ ] If you have a release schedule image, label it clearly and mark a current date line.

 Feedback is welcome [on GitHub](https://github.com/endoflife-date/endoflife.date/discussions/new?title=Feedback%20on%20Recommendations%20for%20Maintainers&category=general).